-Re-Match has developed and patented a unique, state-of-the-art technology capable of separating all the components of artificial turf back into their pure forms.
+Re-Match has developed and patented a unique, state-of-the-art technology capable of separating all the components of synthetic turf back into their pure forms.

 Synthetic turf consists of 6% backing, 4% fiber, 30% rubber and 60% sand.
-Re-Match can separate all of the componets and reuse them in the turf industry or sell the standalone products for other purposes.
+Re-Match can separate and clean all of the componets for reuse in the turf industry or for selling as stand-alone products used in other production cycles.

-The artificial turf industry is able to document the positive environmental impact of artificial turf versus natural grass: there is little use for watering, no use of fertilisers, no mowing, it is long-lasting, it prevents injuries and it can be used all year round.
+The synthetic turf industry is able to document the positive environmental impact of synthetic turf versus natural grass: there is little use for watering, no use of fertilisers, no mowing, it is long-lasting, it prevents injuries and it can be used all year round.
 However, the data used today only relies on the period of use and does not take into account end-of-life disposal/recycling of pitches.
 Current approaches to turf disposal include landfilling and incineration, but neither approach fulfils the European objectives on cradle-to-cradle solutions, nor are they environmentally sustainable.